-Top command has an important role in Unix/Linux Administration side.
+Top command has an important role in Unix/Linux system/server administration side.
 The command “top” displays a dynamic view of process that are currently running under the system.
-Here I’m explaining some of the useful usage of top command for My Admin Friends.
+Here I’m explaining some of the useful usage of top command for my Admin friends.

 Top command is simple in usage and very interesting also.
 The simple top command output is shown below.

-An important thing is we can observer the dynamic view of Load Average from “top” command and also uptime, total users logged in to the system, cpu & free memory details etc..
+An important thing that we can observe is the dynamic view of Load Average from “top” command and also uptime, total users logged in to the system, cpu & free memory details etc..

 d means delay time.
 The syntax for ‘d’ is “top -d ss.tt”(seconds.tenths).